python/pyperformance/README.rst

     python3 -m pip install performance

+On Python 2, the ``virtualenv`` program (or the Python module) is required to create virtual environments.
+On Python 3, the ``venv`` module of the standard library is used.

 At runtime, Python development files (header files) may be needed to install some dependencies like ``dulwich_log`` or ``psutil``, to build their C extension.
 Commands on Fedora to install dependencies: